glific/mobile/Readme.md

 <View testID="my element" className="my-component" />
 ```

-Following a consistent naming convention helps maintain code readability and consistency across the project.
+Following these guidelines helps to ensure a smoother development process and easier maintenance.

+If you have any questions or need further assistance, feel free to reach out to the project team.
+Happy coding!